 Top tips for preventing the spread of antibiotic resistance

-Don’t ask your doctor for antibiotics if you have a cold or the flu, or any other viral or fungal infections – and trust them if they say antibiotics will not work for your illness
+Don’t ask your doctor for antibiotics if you have a cold or the flu, or any other viral or fungal infections.
+Trust them if they say antibiotics will not work for your illness.

 Other ways to help

-We are the world’s only charity devoted to fighting antibiotic resistance.
-As well as helping to prevent the spread of antibiotic resistance using the guidelines above, why not see if you can help us in our mission?
+We are the world’s only charity working to prevent antibiotic resistance.
+As well as helping to slow the spread of antibiotic resistance using the guidelines above, why not see if you can help us in our mission?
 We fund research into new antibiotics and alternative treatments, but we also educate people on the issues around antibiotic resistance and provide support to those affected by resistant infections.

 Find out more